Turkey detains more journalists in coup round-up - report

 It said Dincer Gokce, a Hurriyet editor, was detained with nine others after the Istanbul prosecutor issued detention warrants for 35 people in a probe into backers of U.S.-based cleric Fethullah Gulen, who Turkey says masterminded the putsch.

-Hurriyet, one of Turkey's top-selling newspapers, said several of the 35 warrants were for journalists, but did not say how many.
+Hurriyet, one of Turkey's top-selling newspapers that has taken an increasingly pro-government stance, said several of the 35 warrants were for journalists, but did not say how many.
 At least 18 of those listed were abroad, it added.

-One of those detained was Murat Aksoy, a former journalist at the pro-government Yeni Safak newspaper who has also advised the main secularist CHP opposition, Hurriyet said.
-Broadcaster NTV said a former Istanbul police chief was also detained.

 There was no immediate comment from the prosecutor's office.

-The authorities have detained more than 40,000 people and formally arrested about half of them in a crackdown on suspected Gulenists since July 15.
-Some 80,000 people in the police, civil service, judiciary and elsewhere have been sacked or suspended, raising concern among Western allies about a witchhunt.
+In a crackdown on suspected Gulen followers since the coup attempt, the authorities have detained more than 40,000 people and formally arrested about half of them.
+Some 80,000 people in the judiciary, police, civil service and elsewhere have been sacked or suspended.

-The coup attempt and its aftermath have fuelled tensions in Turkish communities in Europe, notably Germany, between Erdogan supporters and those sympathetic to Gulen.

-The French and Belgian editions of Turkish newspaper Zaman, which was affiliated with Gulen's movement, have stopped publishing due to threats, the paper's Dutch edition said.

-Erdogan has demanded Gulen's swift extradition, saying he masterminded the attempted coup by rogue soldiers that killed 241 people, mainly loyalist members of the security forces and civilians.
-An estimated 100 coup plotters were also killed.
+President Tayyip Erdogan has demanded Gulen's swift extradition, saying he was the mastermind of the attempted coup by rogue soldiers that killed 241 people, mainly loyalist members of the security forces and civilians.
+An estimated 100 coup plotters were also called.

 U.S. lawyers say any extradition process could take years.

-(Additional reporting by Humeyra Pamuk, Anthony Deutsch in Amsterdam; Writing by Edmund Blair; Editing by Nick Tattersall and Raissa Kasolowsky)
+(Reporting by Asli Kandemir and Humeyra Pamuk; Writing by Edmund Blair; Editing by Nick Tattersall and Raissa Kasolowsky)